5Da/UiTM_NR/README.md

 # UiTM_NR
-rental app for final year project react native expo app build with javascript + firebase v8.
+Rental app for final year project.
+React native expo app build with javascript + firebase v8.
-The app consists of 3 users, tenant, landlord and admin
+The app consists of 3 users, tenant, landlord and admin.
 #If there's any error just refresh the app

 Sample working app link: